open-spaced-repetition/free-spaced-repetition-scheduler/README.md

 ## Have a library of FSRS?

-The fishing plugin implements a JavaScript version of FSRS: [fishing/macros/fsrs.js](https://github.com/oflg/fishing/blob/95ac3b2d0a070c79b65eb87ce5d47f1bd7824f92/macros/fsrs.js), and the Python version is implemented in simulator.py in this repository.
+The fishing plugin of tiddlywiki implements a JavaScript version of FSRS: [fsrs.js](https://github.com/open-spaced-repetition/fsrs.js) and the Python version is implemented in simulator.py in this repository.
+The Go version is at [go-fsrs](https://github.com/open-spaced-repetition/go-fsrs).
+And the simplified version for Anki is at [fsrs4anki](https://github.com/open-spaced-repetition/fsrs4anki).

 FSRS is not yet stable and has yet to be verified by collecting data.
 Many parameters are set manually and are not yet adaptable, so there is no library available for FSRS in other programming languages.